Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on

 The quantity $n_{\rm s}= x_{\rm s}\nH$ represents the number density of species ``s,'' where $x_{\rm s}$ is the fractional abundance relative to the hydrogen nucleus.
 Each species we follow is passively advected with the velocity field, with the right-hand side of Equation~\eqref{e:scalar} representing the net creation rate $\mathcal{C}_{\rm s}$ due to various collisional reactions, cosmic ray ionization, and photodestruction processes.
 We explicitly follow the non-equilibrium abundances of hydrogen in molecular (${\rm H}_2$), atomic neutral (${\rm H}^0$), and ionized (${\rm H}^+$) phases but assume equilibrium abundances for carbon- and oxygen-bearing species (${\rm C^0}$, ${\rm C}^+$, ${\rm CO}$, ${\rm O^0}$) (see Section~\ref{s:chem}).
 Adopting the ideal gas law, assuming $x_{\rm He} = 0.1$, and ignoring the abundance of trace species, the gas temperature can be written as $T = P/[(1.1 + \xEL - \xHH) \kB \nH]$.

 In addition to Equations~\eqref{e:continuity}--\eqref{e:poisson}, we solve radiative transfer equations in the form

-where $I$ is the intensity, $\kappa$ is crossection per unit volume in a given radiation component, and $\mathbf{\hat{n}}$ is the direction of ray propagation.
+where $I$ is the intensity, $\kappa$ is crossection per unit volume in a given radiation component, and $\bm{\hat{n}}$ is the direction of ray propagation.
 The scattering and emission by dust grains are ignored.
 The radiation field is decomposed into diffuse background and starlight: $I = I^{\rm bg} + I^{\rm *}$.
-We use the six-ray approximation to solve for the diffuse background, meaning that only $\bm{\hat n}$ aligned with the cardinal axes of the grid are considered.
-For the radiation produced by star particles formed in the simulation, we use the adaptive ray-tracing technique.
-We include three different frequency components for the radiation field.
+The diffuse background is the interstellar radiation field (ISRF) originating from outside the simulation volume.
+The starlight is the radiation produced by star particles formed in the simulation.
+As detailed in Section~\ref{s:rad}, we use the six-ray approximation to solve for the diffuse background (meaning that only $\bm{\hat n}$ aligned with the cardinal axes of the grid are considered) and use the adaptive ray-tracing technique to solve for the starlight.